QR Codes Are Everywhere, But Are They Safe?

 Monitor your QR codes to make sure they're working correctly and sending your customers to the right places.
 Check the codes frequently to ensure they haven't been tampered with or covered with a sticker showing a fraudulent code.

 List the QR code's intended website on your signage and include language that clarifies what customers can expect from scanning the code.
 For example, "This code will take you to our menu at menu.greatrestaurant.com.
 If the code takes you elsewhere, please let us know, and don't enter your personal information."

-Through our partnership with KnowBe4, BECU members have free access to more than a dozen online cyber security training courses.
-From creating a stronger password to additional security tips in banking online, these courses can help you become a savvier digital consumer.
+Through our partnership with KnowBe4, BECU members have free access to a free online cybersecurity training course.
+From creating a stronger password to additional security tips in banking online, this engaging course can help you become a savvier digital consumer.

 How to Contact BECU's Fraud Department

 If you ever suspect any fraudulent activity affecting your BECU account, call 800-233-2328 and follow the prompts to speak with someone in our fraud department.
 For more information about security at BECU, visit our Fraud & Security Center.